Lightweight Minibuses: Fact or Fiction

 Driving a Lightweight Minibus out of category does not circumvent the law, neither is it a loophole as some scaremongers suggest.
 It simply follows the letter and spirit of the law that Parliament implemented for this very reason!
 See the 1999 Driving Licence (Exemption) Regulations here and the DFT advice on licensing of incidental drivers here.

 "Lightweight Minibuses have been Secretly Designed by Former NASA Engineers to Save Weight" - Fiction

 Lightweight minibuses aren't really a mystical formula nor an ingenious unique design, just great quality manufacturing.
 In fact the term lightweight is a bit of a misnomer.

-Some lightweight products are indeed light, weighing around 2300kgs with a gross vehicle weight (GVW) of 3.5 tonnes, but the majority of "lightweight" products have had some form of adaption and therefore have a GVW of up to 4.25 tonnes.
+Some lightweight products are indeed light, weighing around 2300kgs with a gross vehicle weight (GVW) of 3.5 tonnes, but a number of "lightweight" products have been specifically adapted to carrry wheelchairs and their occupants and therefore have a GVW of up to 4.25 tonnes.
 You could in fact drive one of our Peugeot Boxer CanDrive Minibuses weighing 2900kgs (and a GVW of 4250kgs) on a car licence if the relevant conditions are met.